 It may also be possible that there are no family members or friends available to help, or there may be a likelihood that without care or treatment, the person will cause serious bodily harm in the near future to her or himself or to others, as evidenced by recent behavior.
 In any case, a patient may not be held in a receiving facility for involuntary examination for more than 72 hours.

 A Petition for Involuntary Placement may be filed by the administrator of a facility licensed by the Department of Children and Families under Florida Statute 394.
 Once filed, the petition must be heard within five court working days.
 The public defender is appointed to represent the patient, and a magistrate presides over the hearing.
-One of the doctors who signed the petition must be a witness.
-And if the court concludes that the patient meets the criteria for involuntary placement, it will order that the patient be transferred to a treatment facility for up to six months.
+And if the court concludes that the patient meets the criteria for involuntary placement, it will order that the patient to a treatment facility for up to six months.